 Organization skills at home lead to better grades in school

 Messy bedrooms.
 Untidy book bags.
 Forgotten assignments.
 Missing school notes…

 As a parent, you’ve probably dealt with these issues.
-After all, organization is a skill is something that everyone is naturally good at, and it’s not something that is taught in schools.
+After all, not everyone is naturally good at organizing, and it’s not a skill that is normally taught in schools.